 The KGHM Miedź S.A. masters scholarship was awarded to Wioleta Urbańska

 My research interests include the history of Jews in the Polish lands in the 20th century, as well as both the Yiddish language and the literature written in that language.
-In particular, I am interested in events occuring in the interstices where Jewish culture met and mingled with Polish and Russian culture.
+In particular, I am interested in events occurring in the interstices where Jewish culture met and mingled with Polish and Russian culture.
 My master’s thesis will examine the presence of Russian literature in the journal Literarishe bleter, published in Warsaw from 1924 to 1939.

 The KGHM Miedź S.A. bachelors scholarship was awarded to Anna Nowogońska